SCENEHOUSE is a centre for training in design for live performance based in Scotland.

 Scenehouse courses are delivered intensively.
 The 70 hours of staff tuition and support which a student has on the Design Part 1 course is greater than the 65 contact hours most institutions budget for a Post Graduate Diploma.
 The full 4 week design course provides more staff contact than an entire year on a typical MA programme.

 Theatre practice has its own culture and terminology, the comprehension of which is vital to employment*.
 Scenehouse is staffed exclusively by theatre professionals who combine active careers in the industry with many years of experience as tutors at undergraduate and postgraduate level.
+We ensure that our Design students work with professional and high calibre directors in a way that replicates the real - life design process (albeit in a compressed form), and get feedback form working professionals at all stages of the course.

 Are these courses like a summer school?